 You can hit it slow, fast, high, low, and flat depending on the technique and skills.
 Hitting the shuttlecock with high speed and perfect height at the arc will be a killer shot and gives you more control of the game.

 The Badminton game is totally controlled by physics as momentum, acceleration and speed handle the game all the time.
 You have to keep up with the force and speed to maintain the momentum of the shuttlecock.

 It is an important thing you need to check before starting the game.
 You must know where to stand on the court while playing and the best place is the center of the court.
 This place allows you to reach all around the court easily and face the counterattacks of your opponent.

 If you stay on either side of the court, you are giving the opportunity to the opponent player to hit the shuttle to the places where you can’t reach.
 Always stay alert and be spontaneous in the movement.

 Badminton scoring works in a similar way to volleyball.

 In a rally-score configuration, someone scores a point every time there is a serve.
 Basically, if you mess up, the other person gets a point.

 If you fail to return a serve or volley, the other person gets a point (provided that they landed the shuttlecock within bounds).

 Learning simple tips about how to stroke the shuttle is very important.
 First, practice holding the racket correctly and use a forehand grip by putting pressure on your wrist.
 First, hit the shuttlecock hit very high into the air and give it a forward hit to reach the other side of the net.

-If the shuttle lands out and touches the ground, it is the end of the game and point to the opposite player.
-You can play the game in singles, doubles and mixed doubles.
+If the shuttle lands out-of-bounds and touches the ground, it is the end of the game and points to the opposite player.
+You can play the game in singles, doubles, and mixed doubles.
 You can practice short and long serves as a low and high force.